Marechal-L/Dark-Souls-III-Archipelago-client/README.md

 Dark Souls III client made for Archipelago multiworld randomizer.
 See [archipelago.gg](https://archipelago.gg/)

 ## How to install
-- Download the lastest version available [here](https://github.com/Marechal-L/Dark-Souls-III-Archipelago-client/releases).
+- Download the lastest version available [here](https://github.com/MightyCaesar37/Dark-Souls-III-Archipelago-client/releases).
-- Copy the three following files (or extract DS3-Archipelago.zip) into your game folder :
+- Extract DS3-Archipelago.zip into your game folder
-	- _dinput8.dll
-	- DarkSoulsIII_1.15.exe
-	- DS3-Archipelago.bat
 - Generate a game using Archipelago.
 - Download the file from the room.
 - Rename it into "AP.json".